OpenCerts/opencerts-documentation/docs/transcripts.md

 ## Creating raw document

-Create a document called `opencerts.json` in the `raw-documents-dir` folder with the following content:
+Create a document called `opencerts.json` in the `raw-documents` folder with the following content:

 ```json
 {